profbmuthu/CCrime/_posts/2017-1-1-scrum-roles.md

 ---

 ## Scrum Roles
+Scrum is a simple framework used for project management.
 Scrum defines three roles as part of a Scrum Team:

 - the ScrumMaster
 - the Product Owner